-All projects below that are marked with an asterisk (*) were related to my university course and as such I can't publically share the source
+All projects below that are marked with an asterisk (*) were related to my university course and as such I can't publicly share the source

 I respect Java for it's dedication to the object oriented paradigm and really like how classes are their own files.
 I think it's a great programming language to learn as it's strict enough in its syntax (looking at you Python) to teach good habits, without being too niche.
 It's GUI tools are lacklustre at best and multithreading is tedious, but it's nice for being cross platform and very general purpose